 A benign oral teratoma

 When Tricia Coblentz was four months into her second pregnancy, an ultrasound revealed a large, solid mass growing from her baby's mouth.
 At Boston Children's Hospital's Advanced Fetal Care Center, an MRI confirmed that her baby, Gracie, had a benign oral teratoma—a rare type of non-cancerous tumor that was growing down into Gracie's throat.
 Fearing that her windpipe would be blocked if the tumor got any bigger, Reza Rahbar, MD, and his team rushed Gracie to the operating room right after she was delivered and removed the majority of the mass.
 She weighed just 2 pounds, 9 ounces after the removal of the tumor, and stayed in Boston Children's Neonatal Intensive Care Unit for three months.
-Her struggle was featured in the July edition of Children's News.
+Her struggle was featured in the Children's News.